St Joseph's College, Stoke-on-Trent: School site

 The school has an extensive program of rooms and labs, the biggest are SC2 and SC6 in the Science Wing.
 A new Science Wing was added to the old building, forming a quadrangle in the centre of the school, which contains a heart-shaped pond overlooked by a statue of the Virgin Mary, marking the end of the second millennium.
 A statue of Edmund Rice is located outside the Year 7 corridor.

 The Sixth Form Centre until 2008 was housed separately from the rest of the school in a Grade II listed building, which until 2001 was home to the Congregation of Christian Brothers who founded the school.
 Since their departure from the school premises in the summer of 2001, the Brothers' House has undergone extensive renovations.

 From September 2008 onwards, 'Stone House' further down the A34 road towards Hanford took the Brother's House's place as Sixth Form Centre.

 In 2018 Stone House was sold and the Sixth Form Centre was relocated to the 'Fideliter Building' - a chapel across the road from the main school site with a recent extension added - and the 'Olsen Building'.
 The Olsen Building is on the main school site and was built for use by Sixth Form students.

 In 2019 a perimeter fence and gate system was built around the school site.

-School song: Fideliter et Fortiter

-Originally, there was two extra verse in the song: